polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/building-the-substrate-tcr-runtime.md

 ---
 This is Part 1 of the guide [Building a Token Curated Registry DAppChain on Substrate](introduction.md).
 This part covers the implementation of the Substrate runtime modules needed for the Token Curated Registry runtime.

-The code for the sample TCR runtime covered in this guide is available in [this GitHub repository](https://github.com/substrate-developer-hub/substrate-tcr/).
+The code for the sample TCR runtime is available in [this GitHub repository](https://github.com/substrate-developer-hub/substrate-tcr/).

 ## Step 1: Setup and prerequisites